KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 	> $ apt install nano
 	> $ nano 50-server.cnf

-Find and set the bind-address to 0.0.0.0:
+Find and set the bind-address to 0.0.0.0 and comment out (with #) the line skip-networking (if in the file):

 	Replace: #bind-address 		= 127.0.0.1
  	With: bind-address = 0.0.0.0